oleksandrbyk/blog/content/blog/2019-05-21-may-dvc-heartbeat.md

 E.g. I made some whitespace/comment changes in my code and I want to tell dvc “it’s ok, you don’t have to recompute everything”.

-Yes, you could dvc commit -f.
+Yes, you could `dvc commit -f`.
 It will save all current checksum without re-running your commands.

 ### I[ have projects that use data that’s stored in S3.
-I never have data locally to use dvc push, but I would like to have this data version controlled.](https://discordapp.com/channels/485586884165107732/485596304961962003/563352000281182218) Is there a way to use the features of DVC in this use case?\*\*
+I never have data locally to use `dvc push`, but I would like to have this data version controlled.](https://discordapp.com/channels/485586884165107732/485596304961962003/563352000281182218) Is there a way to use the features of DVC in this use case?

 Yes!
 This DVC features is called
 [external outputs](https://dvc.org/doc/user-guide/external-outputs) and